How to Make a Practice Plan for Youth Baseball

 If you can fit four hitting drills into practice, then come up with eight that do what you want to teach.
 Some drills work better for some players than others, and varying the drills you're doing in practice will make practice more fun and more effective.

 When you're forming your practice plans, make sure that the 30 minutes under "hitting drills" doesn't always have the same drills for the same amount of time.
 Even if there isn't an entirely different set each time, use your practice plans to make sure that at least a couple new drills are put in there from time to time to make sure that practice isn't exactly the same every day.

 Rule #5: Have Your Practice Plan With You

 Print out your practice plan and have it with you at practice.
 Make sure that every coach has a copy of the plan and then do your very best to stick to it.
 There will be times when things change, but the best way to make sure you're following your plan is to have it with you.
 The other benefit of having your practice plan with you during practice is that you can take notes on the actual plan about the time drills are taking or any other item of interest, and then use those notes to modify or improve your practice plans for the future.
 Always have a copy of your plan, and stick to it as best as you can.

 Youth Baseball Practice Plan Summary

-The first step in running a great practice, is having a great plan.
+The first step to running a great practice is having a great plan.
 There is no exception to this rule.
 Take your time to really think about what you want all of your practices to include, what your priorities for the season are, and write it all down.

-The additional work you do in the beginning of the season to make the plans for practice will save you untold amounts of grief and stress later on.
-Your team will waste far less time, your focus will be clearer and more consistent, and your team will be far better by the end of the season that they would be without a good practice plan.
+The additional work you do at the beginning of the season to make the plans for practice will save you untold amounts of grief and stress later on.
+Your team will waste far less time, your focus will be clearer and more consistent, and your team will be far better by the end of the season that they would have been without a good practice plan.